lintkit/eslint-config/README.md

 ## Local Override

-If you need to override some of the config (but keep LintKit defaults), place a file in the root of your project (`eslint.config.mjs`)
+If you need to override some of the config (but keep LintKit defaults), place a file in the root of your project `eslint.config.js` (or `eslint.config.mjs` if required)

-Update the `script` to use `eslint.config.mjs` instead of the LintKit one.
+Update the `script` to use your local `eslint.config.js` file instead of the LintKit one.

-You can then include the LintKit config and add cusomtisations where required.
+You can then include the LintKit config and add customisations where required.

 ```js
 import config from '@lintkit/eslint-config/config.js';